rogino/COSCNotes/COSC367/Week 09 Basic Machine Learning.md

 - A distance function is used to compare similarity (e.g. Euclidean or Manhattan distance)
 - If the distance function is changed, how examples are classified changes

-Training only requires storing all the examples
+Training only requires storing all the examples.

 Prediction: $H(x_new)$: